Embedded subscriber sign up forms are a tool used for converting new readers into subscribers of your email list.

 Use our Content Distribution Guide to learn which articles perform the best in locked content campaigns.

-In the Subscribers section of the Matcha app, you see every new subscriber who converted on all the forms and popups Matcha tracks — not just locked content.
-You’ll see several data points and you can sort by each column.
+In the Subscribers section of the Matcha app, you see every new subscriber who converted on all the forms and popups Matcha tracks — not just native content forms.
+You’ll see several data points, which you can use to sort your subscribers.

 In the list view, you’ll see: